-Level III competency will cover all previously mastered Level I and II skills in a timed setting.
-Students must pass this lab in order to progress to outside/ off campus clinic rotations.
+Level II competency will cover all previously mastered Level I skills in a timed setting.
+Students must pass this lab in order to progress to medication administration rotations.

 Leaving the Clinical Unit

 To avoid the charge/appearance of patient abandonment, students leaving the clinical setting will follow the rules of good conduct expected of Vocational Nurses: